-A weekly list of all planning applications is sent to Councillors, Parish Councils, the local press, the Borough's libraries, the Citizen's Advice Bureau and local amenity groups.
+A weekly list of all planning applications is sent to Councillors, Parish Councils, the local press, the Borough's libraries8, the Citizen's Advice Bureau and local amenity groups (listed within the Appendices).
 A copy of the list is also made available on the Council's web site.